bparanj/crystal/computer/electronics/design/led-circuit.md

 ### Components:
 1. **Power Source**: A battery (e.g., 9V) or a DC power supply.
-2. **Resistor**: A fixed resistor to limit current (typically between 220Ω and 1kΩ depending on the LED and power source).
+2. **Resistor**: A fixed resistor to limit current ( between 220Ω and 1kΩ depending on the LED and power source).
 3. **LED**: A Light Emitting Diode that emits light when current flows through it.
 4. **Wires**: To connect the components.